Are You Ready To Take Control Of Your Life?

 I have spent my adult life relentlessly reading, researching, learning and experimenting with new approaches to living a better life.
-The Lifestyle Guide reflects thousands of hours of time I’ve put into researching the wide world of lifestyle design.
-It takes massive amounts of self-improvement data, and breaks it down into seventy pages of the raw, actionable steps you need to take, in order to start seeing immediate improvements.
+The Lifestyle Guide reflects thousands of hours of time I’ve put into researching men’s lifestyle design.
+I have taken massive amounts of self-improvement data, and condensed it down into seventy pages of the raw, actionable steps you need to take, in order to start seeing immediate improvements.

 If you’ve stalled and you need a kick in the ass, The Thumotic Lifestyle Guide will give it to you.
-If you’re already dominating at the game of life, the Lifestyle Guide will introduce you to some new habits and ideas that you can incorporate into your ass-kicking routine.
+If you’re already dominating at life, this book will introduce you to some new habits and ideas that you can incorporate into your ass-kicking routine.

 It’s a simple proposition: Are you perfectly happy with your life and the amount of discipline you bring to every aspect of it?
 Are you operating at the outer limits of your personal potential?
 If not, you can push yourself in a better direction: